anko/objerve/readme.markdown

 Works inside listener callbacks.
-If you remove a listener for the same path inside a callback for that path, the removed listener won't be called for that change either (unless it was already called before you).
+If you remove a listener for the same path inside a callback for that path, the removed listener won't be called for that change either (unless it was already called before this one).

 ## `objerve.addPrefixListener(obj, path, callback)`